-AMSA acknowledges Aboriginal and Torres Strait Islanders as the Traditional Owners of Australia's Land and Sea Country
+AMSA acknowledges Aboriginal and Torres Strait Islander Peoples as the Traditional Owners of Australia's Land and Sea Country

 AMSA is committed to building cross-cultural relationships with Indigenous communities.
 AMSA recognizes that more sustained and meaningful collaborations between Australia's First Nations people and scientific researchers are needed to improve environmental, cultural and economic management of Sea Country.
-AMSA also strongly advocates for Indigenous led marine research and scientist development opportunities.
+AMSA also strongly advocates for Indigenous-led marine research and Indigenous scientist development opportunities.

 AMSA endorses the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research and encourages all marine researchers to read the Guide to Applying the AIATSIS Code of Ethics prior to planning their project.

 For the past four years, AMSA has run workshops around the annual conference focussed on addressing cultural barriers, developing research outputs that meet Indigenous priorities and generating cultural visibility within the mainstream of marine science research.